microsoft/app-innovation-workshop/Walkthrough Guide/05 Web API/README.md

  ![Create new App Service Plan](Assets/CreateNewAppServicePlan.png)

 ### 1.4 Adding an App to our App Service
 Right now the App Service Plan doesn't contain any Apps.
 We will want at least one app for our ASP.NET Core 2.0 Web API service.
-To create this, lets navigate back to the Resource Group and clic "Add" again.
+To create this, let's navigate back to the Resource Group and click "Add" again.
 This time, we'll be searching for a "Web API".

  ![Create new App Service Plan](Assets/WebAPISearchResults.png)